inci-august/fullstackopen/examples/readme.md

 ![Validation Error](readme-imgs/validation_error.png)

+Mongoose doesn't have a built-in validator for making sure that the value being added is unique.
+For this, we can use npm package [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator#readme)

 ## Promise Chaining

 Many of the route handlers changed the response data into the right format by implicitly calling the **`toJSON`** method from **`response.json`**.
 For the sake of an example, we can also perform this operation explicitly by calling the **`toJSON`** method on the object passed as a parameter to **`then`**.